docsforadobe/after-effects-expression-reference/docs/time-conversion.md

 # Time Conversion

-#### NOTE
+!!! note
     If you want more control over the look of timecode in your footage, use the timeToCurrentFormat method or other timeTo methods to generate the timecode instead of using the Timecode or Numbers effect.

 Create a text layer, add an expression to the Source Text property, and enter timeToCurrentFormat() in the expression field.
 With this method, you can format and animate the timecode text.
 In addition, the timecode uses the same display style defined by the current project settings.